nickovic/rtamt/docs/TLimp.md

 and `TimedBackto` nodes, and inherit the implementations for all other nodes from classes `STLPastifier` and `STLReset`.

+<span style="color: red; "> Tom can understand both XSTLPastifier and STLReset are extended from XSTLVisitor. and manuplate somthing the AST. but designer don't know why we need it.
+Reset: I don't know.
+Pastifier: It is for use feature-opereators in online updates.
+But we don't know all user needs it.</span>

 ```python
 from rtamt.node.xstl.backto import Backto
 from rtamt.node.xstl.timed_backto import TimedBackto